 Students must pass in all written and oral examinations in order to progress from the Diploma onto the Masters.

 What you will study

-If you're studying for an MDPH you will then undertake research and write a dissertation.
+If you're studying for a MDPH you will undertake research and write a dissertation.

 The aim of the Health Promotion module is to enable students to acquire a comprehensive and critical understanding of the techniques applicable to develop and implement health promotion programmes.